AguaClara/Textbook/Acid_Rain/Acid_Rain.rst

 Pre-Laboratory Questions
 ========================

  #.
-How many grams of NaHCO3 would be required to keep the ANC levels in a lake above 50 �eq/L for 3 hydraulic residence times given an influent pH of 3.0 and a lake volume of 4 L, if the current lake ANC is 0 :math:`\mu eq/L`?
+How many grams of :math:`NaHCO_3` would be required to keep the ANC levels in a lake above 50 :math:`\mu eq/L` for 3 hydraulic residence times given an influent pH of 3.0 and a lake volume of 4 L, if the current lake ANC is 0 :math:`\mu eq/L`?

 .. _heading_Acid_Rain_Data_Analysis: